Harris Teeter to host hiring event for retail positions

-Matthews, N.C.
+MATTHEWS, N.C.
 (WAVY) — Harris Teeter will host a hiring event on May 18.
-The grocery chain seeks to fill retail positions such as produce clerks, bakery clerks, baggers, as well as hourly and salaried leadership roles.
+The grocery chain which has several locations in Hampton Roads seeks to fill retail positions such as produce clerks, bakery clerks, baggers, as well as hourly and salaried leadership roles.

 “We are eager to welcome new associates to the Harris Teeter family who will help us live our purpose to enrich lives,” said Lauren Furr, Director of Learning and Development & Diversity, Equity and Inclusion.